dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 The [official Angular documentation website](https://angular.io/docs/ts/latest/guide/router.html#asynchronous-routing) does a great job in describing it's purpose.
 In short: it allows you to break up your Angular application in smaller modules that can be loaded independently and only when necessary.
 This can greatly speedup application load times.
-So if lazy loading is such a nice thing, why would one want to do the opposite of lazy loading: *eager loading*?
+So if lazy loading is such a nice thing, why would one want to do the opposite: *eager loading*?

 Lazy loading vs Eager loading
 -----------------------------

 To answer the question above, first you need to understand that Angular actually has two forms of lazy loading.
-The first form is that of lazy module loading as briefly described in the previous paragraph.
+The first form is that of lazy module loading as briefly described in the introduction.
 There is, however, a second form that all Angular applications are doing already: lazy loading of providers.
 You might not even be aware of this, since this happens more under the surface.
 In fact it is Angular's dependency injection (DI) framework that provides this feature.